Minor bodies I: Asteroids

 - The first planetary exploration vehicle to use xenon ion thrusters, capable of sustaining low accelerations over long periods of time.

 - It is the first spacecraft ever to enter orbit around a Solar System object, leave that orbit, and travel to enter orbit around another object.

 - Ran out of fuel in October, 2018.

 Asteroid Surface features:Asteroids are mostly irregularly shaped, heavily cratered, and covered in a dusty regolith, indicating that they are geologically dead.
 On inspections, asteroids present certain distinct peculiarities (as in 433 Eros - right.):

 - Craters lack ejecta blankets: Not surprising considering that asteroids typically lack the gravity to prevent ejecta from either covering large areas of the asteroid or escaping into space.

-- There are few small craters: Perhaps ejecta from larger impacts buries them or shaking from these events causes them to lose cohesion.
+- There are few small craters: Perhaps shaking from larger impacts events causes them to lose cohesion.